Ebenezer Brass Handbell Choir

 The initial three octaves of handbells were purchased in 1991 with a $5,000 memorial.
 With the strong support of Rev. Gerry Bertsch and the outstanding, creative leadership and direction of Jeris Waldvogel, the handbell program took root and grew.
 By 1993, Ebenezer had three choirs for different abilities of ringers.
 A fourth octave of bells and three plus octaves of handchimes were added with memorial funds and continued contributions.

-The handbell choir meets on Wednesday evenings at 6:30 p.m. (there is no practice June – August).
+The handbell choir meets on Wednesday evenings at 6:30 p.m.
+(2020 Start Date TBD).
 Participants do not need a music background, only a dedication and desire to cooperatively provide a music ministry.
 New ringers are always welcome!
 At present, there are twelve ringers.
 With the eleven ringers, they can use the fourth octave bass bells and chimes.

 The handbell choir provides special worship music the 2nd Sunday of the month at EUCC and for special occasions.
 The choir has also traveled outside the U.S. on three concert tours.
 They enjoy playing at other churches and community events as well.

 In memory of Jeris Waldvogel, the founder and director of the Bell Choir, the bell choir commissioned a piece of music in her memory–“Joyful, Joyful, We Adore Thee.”
 This was one of Jeris’ favorite hymns.
 On special occasions, we rededicate this song to her.